marvinquiet/marvinquiet.github.io/_posts/2019-01-18-introduction-to-BARTweb.md

 | BARTweb V1.1 |     366/267     |      7032/5023      |  883/531  | 2732010/1529448 |
 | BARTweb V1.2 |    1230/737     |      7987/5887      | 1300/700  | 4157285/2687740 |

-For the mechanism behind BARTweb, please refer to the slides by this [link](https://www.dropbox.com/s/7o7duis8ftzz9yi/BARTweb_Wenjing_2018.01.18.pptx?dl=0).
+For more details behind BARTweb, please refer to the slides by this [link](https://www.dropbox.com/s/7o7duis8ftzz9yi/BARTweb_Wenjing_2018.01.18.pptx?dl=0).